stephennewman/web-analytics/trackerbee-mcp/README.md

-# 🐝 Trackerbee MCP Server for Cursor
+# 🐝🐝🐝 Trackerbeez MCP Server for Cursor

-Connect your Trackerbee roadmap directly to Cursor!
+Connect your Trackerbeez roadmap directly to Cursor!
 Build features based on real user feedback with AI assistance.

 ## 🎯 What It Does

-Use `@trackerbee` in Cursor to:
+Use `@trackerbeez` in Cursor to:
 - See what's currently being built
 - Get ticket details with voice feedback transcripts
 - Find the next highest priority feature